-Braithwaite was a motorcycle produced between 1911 and 1914 by the firm H. Braithwaite and Sons of Staveley near Kendal and Lake Windermere.
+Braithwaite was a motorcycle first built in 1906, with limited production continuing until 1914 by the firm H. Braithwaite and Sons of Staveley near Kendal and Lake Windermere.

 The brothers Bert and Jack Braithwaite created some thirty bespoke machines using engines designed and built by Bert.
-These were overhead valve engines and are believed to have been the first of this type and the design was apparently copied by Norton.
-The machines were fitted with a Brough frame.
+These were overhead valve engines and are believed to have been the first of this type, with the design apparently being copied by Norton who built their own OHV machines in 1922.

-Only one complete motorcycle has survived and is on permanent loan to the Lakeland Motor Museum.
+Only one complete motorcycle has survived; it is on permanent loan to the Lakeland Motor Museum

 Sources lakelandmotormuseum.co.uk, corresponence